IMF urges BOJ to stand ready to ease if inflation cools further

-TOKYO The Bank of Japan should be ready to ease monetary policy further if needed to accelerate inflation towards its 2 percent target, preferably by buying government bonds with longer maturity, the International Monetary Fund said on Tuesday.
+TOKYO Oct 6 The Bank of Japan should be ready to ease monetary policy further if needed to accelerate inflation toward its 2 percent target, preferably by buying government bonds with longer maturity, the International Monetary Fund said on Tuesday.

 Japan's core consumer prices in August marked their first annual drop since the central bank deployed its massive stimulus programme more than two years ago, casting further doubt on whether heavy money printing alone can boost the economy and accelerate inflation to the BOJ's target.